cankayikci0/The_Conquest-Strategy-Game/README.md

 The Conquest
 The Conquest is a game which 2 player is playing at the same time.
-It is a strategy game in which you try to defeat other player with conquering theirs areas.
+It is a strategy game in which you try to defeat other player with conquering their areas.

 How to play?